Executive Director, Media Enterprise Alliance

 Mario brings and extensive background working with older youth, ages 15-20, and media to his job as Station Manager at KDOL.
 Before coming to KDOL Mario was the director of Verge, a non-profit organization that presents music events and program training for youth.
 Mario was in charge of running music production and job readiness programs,as well as the development of new programs and funding sources.
 Previous to VERGE, Mario ran similar programs in San Rafael and San Diego, where he also worked with juveniles on probation, including facilitating juvenile visit and tours of San Quentin as part of a job training and life path exploration program.
 Mario graduated form the University of California at Berkeley with a degree in Political Science and a minor in Public Policy.

-Sherry Hu, Director of OUSD Student-Produced Website in partnership with MEA
+Director of OUSD Student-Produced Website and Broadcast News Progrm, ONews in partnership with MEA

-Jennifer Delgadillo Bevington, Executive Director of the Young Entrepreneurs at Haas (YEAH), UC Berkeley Haas School of Business
+Executive Director, Office of Pre-College Programs, UC Berkeley Haas School of Business

 Brooke provides support for all aspects of the FACES programs.
 She comes from a multi-sector background in health, direct impact programming for children, youth and families, and public education non-profit work.
 Her professional path began in healthcare in the Department of Neurology at SUNY Stony Brook, and continued as lead Administrator for a private practice in Neurology.
 She has previous experience in administrative leadership and public education advocacy, and served as Executive Director of the Alameda Education Foundation.
 Most recently she has worked as a consultant assisting in projects ranging from school district redesign, community engagement, best practices for non-profits and development strategy.
 Brooke became passionate about cultural competency when she completed a BA in World Religions from SUNY Stony Brook and her graduate work continued that work, focused on Systemic Theology and World Religions at the Graduate Theological Union in Berkeley.
 Originally from Michigan, she moved to California in 1999.